-GRANTS CAFE - Katherine is a Co-Organizer of the free monthly professional development and networking group held the last Wednesday of each month except August and December.
-The next Grants Café meeting is: July 31, 2019 - 12:00-1:30 pm.
-A Consultant’s Group also meets from 1:30-2:30 pm.
-Location is colab18 on Pittsburgh’s North Side.
-Formerly the GPA-Western PA Chapter, we moved to the meetup platform in order to offer free participation to everyone with an interest in grants across all affiliations and ability to pay.
-The Grants Cafe platform is underwritten through sponsorships by Consultant Group members including Heart Resources LLC.
-Join our 350+ members to receive notifications on upcoming “hot grant topics” at www.meetup.com/grants-professionals-western-pa.
+GRANTS CAFE - Katherine is a Co-Organizer of the free monthly professional development and networking group held the last Wednesday of each month (except August and December) with speakers and discussion on “hot grant topics” from 12:00-1:30 pm followed by the Grant Consultant’s Group from 1:30-2:30 pm at colab18 on Pittsburgh’s North Side.
+Formerly the GPA-Western PA Chapter, we moved to the meetup platform to offer free participation to everyone with an interest in grants across all affiliations and ability to pay.
+The Grants Café platform is underwritten through sponsorships by Consultant Group members including Heart Resources LLC.
+Join our 365+ members to receive notifications and RSVP to the next “hot grant topic” at www.meetup.com/grants-professionals-western-pa.